Dear Members,

 The Company has three Seed Processing Units (SPUs) at Bathinda, Panipat and Indore.
 The

-company also revived 2nd Stream of Nitric Acid plant at Nangal on October,
+company also revived 2nd Stream of Nitric Acid plant at Nangal on October'2022.
+The

 Overview of the industry and important changes thereof during the last financial year